Skip to content

 ESP8266 Hardware setup

-With SRX882 some users reported that D3 is not working use D1 instead in this case and modify config_RF.h accordingly.
+With SRX882 some users reported issues on D2, use D1 instead in this case and modify config_RF.h accordingly.

 Addon_RF